 Tamsulosin, is an alpha blocker that helps to relax the enlarged muscles of an affected prostrate and bladder.
 It helps to ease out the symptoms of benign prostatic hyperplasia (BPH) which includes difficulty in urination, increased need to urinate at odd times, and a weak stream.

 Being a medicine for men, Tamsulosin is not for use for women and children.
-It is important that you brief the doctor about all other medication you’re currently on, as it may lead to adverse reactions with similar medicines such as prazosin, silodosin, etc. Tamsulosin is not to be taken if you are allergic to it.
-Let your doctor know if you have liver or kidney disease, if you suffer from low blood pressure or have a history of prostrate cancer.
+It is important that you brief the doctor about all other medication you’re currently on, as it may lead to adverse reactions with similar medicines such as prazosin, silodosin, etc. Side effects include a drop in blood pressure that may lead to dizziness or fainting.